119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 2. Structural Integrity

 In severe accidents, a vehicle’s frame or body structure is often bent or damaged.
-Even after it is repaired, it may not regain its original integrity.
+Even after repairs, the car may never regain its original structural integrity.
 By not being able to fully protect you in another crash, its structural integrity may jeopardize your safety.

 3. Faulty airbags

-If the airbags of a salvage car had been deployed, it would be difficult to ensure that they are replaced accurately by a certified auto body shop.
+If the airbags in a salvage car were deployed, it’s difficult to ensure they were properly replaced by a certified auto body shop.
 In some instances, the airbags are not replaced properly or sometimes are replaced with substandard or counterfeit parts.
 You may never know this until the airbags deploy when needed.

 4. Electrical Concerns